SHACHAR KARIV

 pp. 175-191.
 [Appendix I]

 Abstract.
-Following Fehr and Gäechter
+Following Fehr and Gäechter (2000), a large and

-(2000), a large and growing number of experiments show that public goods can be
+growing number of experiments show that public goods can be provided at high

-architecture of social networks becomes important when subjects can only
+social networks becomes important when subjects can only monitor and punish the

-monitor and punish the other subjects to whom they are connected by the
+other subjects to whom they are connected by the network.
+We study several

-network.
-We study several incomplete networks and find that they give rise to
+incomplete networks and find that they give rise to their own distinctive

 -